Hypercurious is a publication about how curiosity works and what happens when it doesn’t fit the world we’ve built.

 Get involved

-Have an interesting paper, perspective, or question to share?
-Use the comments to join the conversation or share your experience with hypercuriosity.
-I often reach out to readers for case studies and interviews to be featured here, so your voice might help shape the next story.
+Have an interesting perspective or question to share?
+Use the comments to join the conversation.
+I occasionally reach out to readers for case studies and interviews so your voice might help shape my next Substack post.